 Opportunities to Learn and Grow in the Catholic Faith

-INTERESTED IN BECOMING A CATHOLIC?
-Never been baptized or baptized in another non-Catholic Christian Church?
-The Rite of Christian Initiation for Adults (RCIA) sessions, which help to prepare you for the sacraments that will bring you into full communion with the Catholic Church at the Easter Vigil.
+The Rite of Christian Initiation for Adults (RCIA) sessions, which help to prepare you for the sacraments that will bring you into full communion with the Catholic Church at the Easter Vigil, begin Sunday, September 13.
+Classes will be held in the Bride’s Room (located in the lower level of the social hall) from 8:45-10:15am each Sunday.

-The Christ Renews His Parish Renewal Weekend is an overnight retreat right here at All Saints.
-CRHP is for adult parishioners looking to renew their faith, gain a spiritual boost and make lasting friendships with other members of the parish.
+The Welcome Retreat, formerly Christ Renews His Parish, is a weekend retreat right here at All Saints.
+Welcome is for adult parishioners looking to renew their faith, gain a spiritual boost and make lasting friendships with other members of the parish.
 The two-day, one-night retreat is carefully planned and includes all meals.
 Don’t miss this opportunity to take time to reflect on Holy Scripture and deepen your relationship with Jesus Christ.
-Retreats are usually the last weekend in January for women, and two weeks later in February for men.
-Watch parish communications for updates or the CRHP web page.

 - Talks by our priests, deacons and other religious speakers